Barro/java-afl/README.md

 Even though building requires Java 8, this should be able to instrument programs that run only on some older versions of Java.

-TODO description and various more portable and usable build tools.

 ## Performance